cea-hpc/modules/MIGRATING.rst

     ------ ----------- ----------- --------- --------- ----------------
     100.00    0.044888                  3073       161 total

-A substantial reduction of execution time may be reduced depending on the storage setup used to host the modulepath directories.
+A substantial reduction of execution time may be noticed depending on the storage setup used to host the modulepath directories.
 A special care should be given to the content of these directories to ensure they only contain modulefiles (see :envvar:`MODULES_MCOOKIE_CHECK`).